mgalang229/TechHub-Online-Store-Optimized/README.md

-# TechHub Online Store
+# TechHub Online Store OPTIMIZED
-This website contains an online shopping store for gadgets.
-More importantly, this is based from a youtube video that I have watched for a Javascript Project.
+This version has lesser image cached on the website.
+It has been specifically optimized to increate website load speed.